DeBraid/tech-notes/Role-Of-Seed-Capital-in-Economic-Development.md

 Seed stage investors call themselves 'angels' FFS...

 VCs hold onto the cash because it gives them power.
 Once they invest, the power shift to the entrepreneur.
+Seed capital empowers entrepreneurs to take necessary risks.

-Of course, in finance there is always institutional reasons that encode for bad behaviour.
-In VC, growth is over-valued, longevity/durability is under-valued (source: [Peter Thiel][PT]).
-Why?
+In finance there are institutional reasons that encourage bad behaviour.
+In VC, growth is over-valued while longevity/durability is under-valued (source: [Peter Thiel][PT]).

+### Why is growth valued over durability?

 > most of the value of startups exists *far in the future*.